Maize dwarf mosaic virus: Pathogenesis

 MDMV is caused by various strains.
 There are five strains A, C, D, E, and F. They differ in biological, serological, and nucleotide sequences.
 The vector for MDMV transmission is aphids.

 There are 15 aphid species that can non-persistently transmit MDMV.
 The aphids mainly feed on the family Poaceae.
 MDMV overwinters in alternate hosts.
-These hosts range is sorghum, maize, and Johnson grass.
+These alternate hosts include sorghum, maize, and Johnson grass.
 Symptoms appear six weeks after aphids feed and transmit the virus.
 The aphid acquires the virus within seconds of feeding on an infected plant, either maize, Johnson grass, or sorghum.
 There is no latent period for transmission to new host plants.
 After acquiring MDMV an aphid is able to transmit the virus within 15–30 minutes.
 Aphids do not retain MDMV after molting.

 The virus can also be spread through the seed or mechanically by leaf rubbing of Johnson grass and sorghum.
 MDMV in the field is not typically transmitted by seed or mechanically, it is more prevalent in greenhouses.
 Depending on the hybrid, most maize plants will show higher rates of disease when infected earlier in the growing stage.
 The pathogen itself is a flexuous, rod-shaped virus measuring 12 x 750 nm.
 There are antiserum kits that can confirm the viruses identity.

 There is resistance to MDMV.
 Maize plants can have up to five resistance genes in their genetic make up.
 There are commercially available hybrids that provide good resistance.
 The major gene for resistance is called mdm1 and it is found on chromosome 6.
 Mdm1 was identified in Pa405, an inbred line.
 This chromosomal region of mdm1 is also where resistance genes to two other phtyviridae viruses are located.
 The resistance conferred by mdm1 can be greatly altered with genetic, environmental, and developmental factors.